 What happens if I miss a dose?

-  Since Aspir-Low is used when needed, you may not be on a dosing schedule.
-Skip any missed dose if it's almost time for your next dose.
+Aspir-Low is used when needed.
+If you are on a dosing schedule, skip any missed dose.
 Do not use two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Overdose may cause stomach pain, vomiting, diarrhea, vision or hearing problems, fast or slow breathing, or confusion.